 Spring 2015: Completed migration to Juneau County, Wisconsin and nested with mate #5-11.
 The nest was still active as of May 4, but no news of nesting success this spring.

-Spring 2016: Crane pair #5-11 and #12-11 were near their nesting marsh in Juneau County, Wisconsin, and observed by pilot Bev Paulan on March 30.
-On May 6 Bev confirmed the hatching of their chick!
+Spring 2016: Crane pair #5-11 and #12-11 returned to Wisconsin and were observed by pilot Bev Paulan on March 30 near their nesting marsh in Juneau County, Wisconsin.
+On May 5 Bev confirmed the hatching of their chick, W4-16!
 She photographed their fresh hatch with Mom and Dad: